top of page

 2. Check your leaves regularly.
 Even with row covers, though, the moths can find their way in sometimes.
 And it only takes a few egg sacs to end up with a lot of cabbage worms.
 That's why it's always a good idea to make a routine of checking the underside of your plant leaves and wiping off the inevitable yellow egg sacs you'll find.
 It's a good way to prevent the cabbage worms from hatching on your plants in the first place.

 3. Handpick the caterpillars and pull them off.
 Once the eggs hatch and you notice that your broccoli and kale plants are getting chomped, you'll want to find the caterpillars and pull them off your plants.
+They might be really tiny, so look closely.

 Also, don't forget that healthy plants grown in diverse ecosystems are much more resilient and hold up better to pest pressure and disease overall.
 Aim for nutrient-rich, well-draining soil and interplant an array of herbs and flowers that attract birds and beneficial insects.
+See more fall gardening tips here.

 bottom of page